 Chila is part of Relais & Chateaux, usually and in this case an indicator of solid comfort and class.
 It’s in the growing (read actively under construction) neighbourhood of Puerto Madero, and is a sumptuous modern complicated space, with a row of tables (one of which was ours) along wide windows facing the river tributary and the rest of downtown.
 Other big windows give a view of the busy well-populated technically impressive kitchen.
 A pleasant but we thought overly-enthusiastic English-speaking young guy was our server, and presented a list of cocktails and drinks.
 There were two meal plans, one for three courses and one for seven.
 We opted for the former.
-Two choices for each course, and for an extra $Ar600 (Argentine pesos) a wine accompaniment.
-For the sake of variety and because of our preference we went for opposites with each choice.
+Two choices for each course, and for an extra $Ar600 (Argentine pesos, about C$18) wine accompaniments.
+For the sake of variety and because of our preference we went for the wine accompaniment and opposites with each choice.

 The cocktails were nice.
 They had strange names in English like Dirty Bastard, we had a sour gin-based item on the rocks and a manhattan-like straight up one, both tasty.
 “Snacks” arrived, a little potato chip sandwich with three or four distinct soft flavours, and then a truffle of pureed ostrich meat with hazelnuts dredged in black garlic coarse powder.
 The “wine” here was a cider which had a subtle delicious bubbly apple flavour.